 Another excellent method for controlling cucumber beetles organically is companion planting.

-Corn or radishes planted alongside or between rows of cucumbers have been shown to deter these beetles.
+Corn or radishes planted alongside or between rows of cucumbers may help confuse or discourage pests.

 17. Row Covers